 Non-objection period: Last but not least in order to grant companies more time for a (system-related) implementation of the VAT rate reduction, it will for reasons of facilitation not result in any complaint if an invoice for services made in July is issued by charging VAT at a rate of 19 % or, as the case may be, 7 %.

-- The existing draft letter of the Federal Ministry of Finance furthermore includes explanatory notes on
+- The letters of the Federal Ministry of Finance as of 30 June 2020 and 4 November 2020 furthermore include explanatory notes on

 - telecommunication services, supplies of electricity, gas, water, cooling power and heat as well as wastewater disposal;